 Making Lake Fertő more climate resilient

-The project is implemented the Fertő lake in Hungary.
+The project was implemented the Fertő lake in Hungary.

 Project lead: Friends of Fertő lake Association